Key takeaways

 Stay overnight?Realistic for serious visits; the reserve guesthouse is basic, Wolong town has small hotels

-Pair withMt Siguniang (四姑娘山), 1.5 hr further — the natural 2-day enthusiast itinerary
+Pair withMt Siguniang (四姑娘山), ~2 hr further over the Balang Pass (104.9 km from the reserve, Amap-measured Aug 2026) — the natural 2-day enthusiast itinerary

 Booking: what actually works for foreigners

-• Hold-a-panda: discontinued nationwide — not bookable anywhere.
+• Hold-a-panda: discontinued nationwide.
 Ignore touts and “internal” agency offers.

-• Wolong: tickets at the gate; advance booking rarely needed.
-Most foreigners come via private driver who handles the gate.
+• Wolong · Shenshuping: tickets at the gate; advance booking rarely needed.
+Most foreign visitors come with a private driver who handles it.

-Real-name booking applies to all four bases — bring your physical passport, not just a photo, since gates verify it against the booking.
+Real-name booking applies at all four — bring the physical passport you booked with, not a photo of it, because the gate verifies the document against the booking.

 When to visit: weekday, early morning, shoulder season